 Renewable term life insurance: A term life insurance policy that can be renewed at the end of the policy term.

 Term life insurance: A life insurance policy which provides a stated benefit upon the holder’s death, provided that the death occurs within a certain specified time period.
-Policy does not build up a cash value.
+The policy does not build up a cash value.

 Universal life insurance: A type of flexible permanent life insurance offering both term life insurance as well as a savings element, which is invested to provide a cash value buildup.
 Elements can be reviewed and altered as a policyholder’s circumstances change.